optimagic-dev/optimagic/docs/source/algorithms.md

 ## PYGMO2 Optimizers

-Please cite {cite}`Biscani2020` in addition to estimagic when using pygmo. estimagic supports the following [pygmo2](https://esa.github.io/pygmo2) optimizers.
+Please cite {cite}`Biscani2020` in addition to optimagic when using pygmo. optimagic supports the following [pygmo2](https://esa.github.io/pygmo2) optimizers.

 ```{eval-rst}